 Underpinned by the principles of Community, Connection and Collaboration, it is essential that projects embrace community-based arts practice by ensuring:

 - the activities are by, with, and for the community

 - the artists are highly skilled art form practitioners and facilitators

 - the activities are appropriate and reflect the community's aspirations.

-The Creative Communities – Residency category provides for short term artist-in-residence projects that run for a minimum of four weeks.
+The Creative Communities – Residency category provides for short term artist-in-residence projects that run for a minimum of 4 weeks.

 The Creative Communities – Collaboration category provides for significant, collaborative artist-in-residence projects that run for a minimum of 10 weeks.

-Please refer to the program guidelines for more detailed information.
+Please refer to the Residency category program guidelines and to the Collaboration category program guidelines for more detailed information.

 Refer to the guidelines for more information before applying.

 Creative Communities COVID-19 Recovery Program Residency category guidelines